-- 13. While the plaintiff's contract called the funding and expected payback a purchase, it was not a purchase.
+11. While the plaintiff's contract called the funding and expected payback a purchase, it was not a purchase.
 Plaintiff got nothing under its contract but the right to periodically debit from defendant's bank account the amount that defendant had to pay back plaintiff, with a secured interest to give plaintiff priority over defendant's assets, plus the right to debit the full amount that defendant had to pay back plaintiff if defendant's bank account could not cover the debit.
+This is not a purchase.

+12. The contract stated:

-This is not a purchase. - 14.
-The contract expressly stated that defendant's payments would be the Specified Percentage of receipts: - 1. to remit the percentage specified above (the "Specified Percentage")of each Merchant's settlement amounts due from each transaction, until such time as SC receives payment in full of the Receivables Purchased Amount. - 6.
-Merchant(s) shall authorize SC and/or its agent(s) to deduct the amounts owed to SC for the Receivables as specified herein from settlement amounts which would otherwise be due to each Merchant and to pay such amounts to SC by permitting SC to withdraw the Specified Percentage by ACH debiting of the account.
+Merchant's customers shall remit the Specified Percentage of the Merchants settlement amounts due from each Transaction, until such time as Cashable LLC. receives payment in full of the Purchased Amount.